Lydia Williams

-Williams previously played for Melbourne City and Canberra United in Australia's W-League; Reign FC, Houston Dash and the Western New York Flash in the National Women's Soccer League (NWSL) in the United States; Piteå IF in Sweden's Damallsvenskan; and Arsenal in England's FA Women's Super League (WSL).
+Williams played for Melbourne City, Canberra United, and Melbourne Victory in Australia's A-League Women; Reign FC, Houston Dash and the Western New York Flash in the National Women's Soccer League (NWSL) in the United States; Piteå IF in Sweden's Damallsvenskan; Arsenal and Brighton & Hove Albion in England's Women's Super League (WSL); and Paris Saint-Germain in France's Première Ligue.

 Williams was twice-named PFA Women's Footballer of the Year for 2011–12 and 2015–16 and to the PFA W-League Team of the Season for 2016–17.
 She was awarded W-League Goalkeeper of the Year for the 2010–11, 2011–12, and 2016–17 seasons.
 Inducted to the Aboriginal and Islander Sports Hall of Fame, she earned for her first cap for the Australian national team, commonly known as the Matildas, at age 16.
 She is the author of the children's book, Saved!!!, published in 2019.
+In 2025, she was awarded the National Sports Trailblazer Award at the National Aboriginal and Torres Strait Islander Sports Awards.

-Early life
+Early life and education

-Lydia Williams was born in Katanning, Western Australia, Williams was raised by her Aboriginal father and American mother in the frontier mining town of Kalgoorlie.
-She spent most of her primary school years in Kalgoorlie where she attended St Joseph's School.
+Lydia Grace Yilkari Williams was born on 13 May 1988 in Katanning, Western Australia.
+Williams was raised by her Noongar Aboriginal father and American mother in the regional mining town of Kalgoorlie.
+She spent most of her primary school years in Kalgoorlie, where she attended St Joseph's School.
 Williams' family left Kalgoorlie for Canberra when she was eleven years old.

 In November 2019, Williams authored a children's book called, Saved!!!, which drew on her life experiences, from growing up in the desert to achieving success as an Aboriginal female football player.

 Club career

 After playing junior football for Tuggeranong and Woden in the Australian Capital Territory, Williams joined the Australian Institute of Sport Football Program.

+Her longtime coach and mentor has been Paul Jones, who later started coaching Jada Mathyssen-Whyman.